Fellow-Consulting-AG/docapp-docs/docs/en/example/outlook-import.md

   - Outlook
   - O365
   - Import
-  - DOC²
+  - Docbits (DOC²)

 ---

-##  Outlook Import to DOC² for certain sub-organizations
+##  Outlook Import to Docbits (DOC²) for certain sub-organizations

-With the following workflow you can upload email attachments from specific folders to a specific sub-organization of your DOC² organization.
+With the following workflow you can upload email attachments from specific folders to a specific sub-organization of your Docbits (DOC²) organization.
 This can be useful if you want to import invoices from your Outlook inbox but only want them to be visible to a specific sub-organization.

 ![](/_images/workflows/workflows/WF-outlook-import.png)